Book Review: A book that explains the changes that happen to a female body during puberty.

 I’m a Girl: My Changing Body by Shelley Metten is ideal for children between the ages of 8 – 10 years of age.

-Buy a copy of I’m a Girl: My Changing Body by Shelley Metten from Amazon and it is also available as an eBook.
+You can buy a copy of I’m a Girl: My Changing Body by Shelley Metten from Amazon and it is also available as an eBook.

 Hi, I’m Cath Hak from Sex Ed Rescue.
 Today we’re talking about a puberty book for eight to nine-year old girls.
 This one’s called I’m a Girl: My Changing Body.